-Each participant must be a paid attending member of FenCon XIII.
+Each participant must be a paid attending member of FenCon XVI.
 Either a full Regular Membership or Friend of the Fen Membership meets this requirement.
 See the membership page

 There is a $40 registration fee for participating in the workshop in addition to the FenCon XIII membership fee.
 The fee must be paid at the time of registration.

-Writers' Workshop sessions begin at 7pm on Thursday, September 21, 2017 at the FenCon hotel and will continue through Sunday, September 20th.
+Workshop sessions begin at 7 pm on Thursday, September 17, 2020 at the FenCon hotel and will continue through Sunday, September 20th.
 Expect Thursday's session to last until 9 P.M. while the Friday, Saturday, and Sunday sessions will start at 9 A.M. and end at noon.
 Participation in all workshop sessions is highly encouraged.
 Please plan your personal schedules accordingly.

-Each participant must submit their own original work of fiction via an electronic manuscript.
 Short stories are encouraged, but the beginnings of novels are okay.
-Submissions cannot exceed 5000 words.
+The maximum work count is 4000.
 No shared-worlds or "fanfic" is allowed.

-Each participant will have access to a private online forum where they can ask questions, interact with each other prior to the workshop, and post their submissions and critiques.
+Each participant will have access to a online forum in a private Facebook group where they can ask questions, interact with each other prior to the workshop, and post their submissions and critiques.
 Therefore, membership in Facebook is a requirement!

-Submissions will need to conform to standard manuscript format and be sent as *.doc attachments.
+Submissions must conform to standard manuscript format and be sent as a Word *.doc.

 If you have any questions or comments about this workshop, e-mail